 - 16. Explore York Library and Archive will provide specialist resources for the whole community including reference, local history and family history support. - 17.
 The library service will purchase items in response to known demands, media and social trends. - 18.
-The service will provide stock which is bright, attractive, well-presented and constantly refreshed by purchase and rotation. - 19.
-Stock will be selected in various formats in order to ensure all customers have access to the best resources.
-Other formats include titles available in large print, audio and e-books. - 20.
-The service will assess new formats as they appear on the market and monitor their appeal and usefulness before considering purchasing them for the library service. - 21.
+The service will provide stock which is bright, attractive, well-presented and regularly refreshed by purchase and rotation. - 19.
+The service will assess new formats as they appear on the market and monitor their appeal and usefulness before considering purchasing them for the library service. - 20.
 Donations to stock are accepted provided they meet with the criteria set within this policy and are in pristine condition.
 We will decline donations that are unsuitable.
 This includes items in poor condition and those which may include out of date information, or which no longer have relevance or appeal.
 We will decline books where the subject is already adequately covered by our collection, or where we already have a sufficient quantity of a particular title or similar.
 We do not accept any amounts of unwanted books intended for disposal.
-Library staff reserve the right to dispose of any unwanted donations through book sales or other means. - 22.
+Library staff reserve the right to dispose of any unwanted donations through book sales or other means. - 21.
 Unsolicited and self-published titles are not accepted for purchase and receipt will not be acknowledged nor the items returned.
 We will only purchase items from our contracted suppliers.
-We will accept donations of one copy of a self-published title provided it meets with the criteria set within this policy. - 23.
-The library service seeks to challenge reading habits by offering a wide variety of fiction titles including new and emerging authors, promote the use of books for recreation, support formal and informal education of customers of all ages and meet the information needs to the local communities. - 24.
-We aim to offer 24 hour access to our resources where this is at all possible.
-This includes a collection of eBooks and eAudiobooks, which can be accessed remotely. - 25.
-The service believes in meeting the needs of all of the communities we serve and we will, wherever possible, provide our stock in a range of formats and appropriate languages.
+We will accept donations of one copy of a self-published title provided it meets with the criteria set within this policy. - 22.
+The library service seeks to challenge reading habits by offering a wide variety of fiction titles including new and emerging authors, promote the use of books for recreation, support formal and informal education of customers of all ages and meet the information needs of the local communities. - 23.
+We aim to offer 24 hour access to our resources where this is possible.
+This includes a collection of eBooks and eAudiobooks, which can be accessed remotely. - 24.
+All stock is selected against the following criteria: